-Keep Calm and COVID On Is a Bad Strategy
+The U.K.’s Coronavirus 'Herd Immunity' Debacle

 But making a decent long-term strategy is hard when there are still two big unknowns that substantially affect how the pandemic will progress.
 First, we don’t know how long immunity against the new coronavirus, SARS-CoV-2, lasts.
 When people are infected with OC43 and HKU1—two other coronaviruses that regularly circulate among humans and cause common colds—they stay immune for less than a year.
 By contrast, immunity against the first SARS virus (from 2003) holds for much longer.
 No one knows whether SARS-CoV-2 will hew to either of these extremes, and according to one recent study, its behavior could mean anything from annual outbreaks to a decades-long quiet spell.

-For that reason, critics of the U.K. strategy argue that swift, decisive action matters more than future hypotheticals.
+For that reason, critics of the U.K. strategy argue that swift, decisive action matters more than future hypotheticals do.
 The country’s current caseload puts it only a few weeks behind Italy, where more than 24,000 cases have so overburdened hospitals that doctors must now make awful decisions about whom to treat.
 South Korea, by contrast, seems to have brought COVID-19 to heel through a combination of social-distancing measures and extensive testing.
 Hong Kong, Singapore, and Taiwan have been similarly successful.
 “That’s what you need to be doing.
 You go all in, or not at all.
 And not at all ends up like Italy,” Hanage says.
 “Making plans for what you are going to be doing in six months when you have a catastrophe awaiting you in three weeks is just stupid.”

 Read: How you should get food during a pandemic